Future Days (The Last of Us): Filming

 Filming took place in Kamloops in February 2024, with a set replicating the Greenplace Market.

 Delayed by the writers' and actors' strikes, principal photography for the season began with "Future Days" on February 12, 2024, running under the working title Mega Sword.
 Ksenia Sereda, who returned as the season's lead director of photography, worked on the episode, setting the tone for the season.
 The first day of production involved Ramsey and Merced—the scene wherein Dina picks up Ellie for patrol—and Mazin felt their chemistry immediately.
 A building in Kamloops was dressed to replicate the Greenplace Market in February.
 Production took place in Calgary, Alberta—where the first season was partly filmed—on March 5–6, before moving to Mission, Fort Langley, and Langley, replicating Jackson.
 The episode neared completion by March 12.

-Production returned to Alberta for ten days from March 18, with filming in Exshaw and along Highway 1A from March 21–24 requiring snow and a 72-hour partial highway closure.
+Production returned to Alberta for ten days from March 18, with filming in Exshaw and along Highway 1A from March 21–24 requiring snow and a 72-hour partial highway closure; the production company donated to the Municipal District of Bighorn to fund community projects.
 The town of Jackson was built on a private property in Minaty Bay, Britannia Beach; the original designs were much larger but limited by budgetary constraints.
 The actors' green rooms were in storefronts built by the construction teams, who had full access to the concept arts from the games.
 The town's wall was built with real lumber and trees, and each gate weighed around 1800 lb.
 It was approved by engineers to ensure the safety of those atop it.
 Sereda appreciated the freedom provided by the set, specifically for lighting scenes.
 Distillery VFX designed the digital version of Jackson for visual effects.
 Close-up shots of the giraffes were filmed at Greater Vancouver Zoo, which DNEG used as reference when creating the wide shots using entirely computer-generated imagery to allow more flexibility.